A theoretical analysis of the semileptonic decays $\eta^{(\prime)}\to\pi^0l^+l^-$ and $\eta^\prime\to\eta l^+l^-$: Theoretical results

 \section{Theoretical results}

 Making use of the theoretical expressions that have been presented in section \ref{Calc}, one can find numerical predictions for the decay widths of the $\eta^{(\prime)}\to\pi^0l^+l^-$ and $\eta^{\prime}\to\eta l^+l^-$ decay processes, as well as their associated dilepton energy spectra.
 Both, the integral over the Feynman parameters as well as the integral over phase space, must be carried out numerically, as algebraic expressions cannot be obtained.
-In addition, the numerical integrals over the Feynman parameters are to be performed using adaptive Monte Carlo methods \cite{Press:2007zz}; this is driven by the complexity of the expressions to be integrated and their multidimensional nature.
+In addition, the numerical integrals over the Feynman parameters are to be performed using adaptive Monte Carlo methods \cite{Press:2007zz}; this is driven by the complexity of the expressions to be integrated and their multidimensional nature\footnote{It is worth mentioning that comparison between the numerical results for $\Omega$ and $\Sigma$ in Eq.~(8) using the approach presented in this work and Passarino-Veltman reduction techniques implemented in software packages such as, e.g., LoopTools \cite{Hahn:1998yk} was carried out for different points of phase space to assess the performance of our method.
+It was found that our results were in agreement with those from the above package for points far from the edge of phase space, which provides a level of confidence in our approach, but in sharp disagreement for points near the edge of phase space.
+This is, however, a well-known drawback of the Passarino-Velt\-man reduction and variants due to the appearance of Gram determinants in the denominator, which spoils the numerical stability when they become small or even zero giving rise to spurious singularities (see, e.g., Refs.~\cite{Denner:2005nn,Campbell:1996zw,Heinrich:2010ax}).
+For processes with up to four external particles, this usually happens near the edge of phase space \cite{Denner:2005nn}, which is consistent with our findings.}.

 In the conventional VMD model, pseudoscalar mesons do not couple directly to photons but through the exchange of intermediate vectors.
 Thus, in this framework, a particular $VP\gamma$ coupling constant times its normalised form factor, cf.~Eq.~(\ref{eqeffvertex}), is given by\footnote{Should $q^2$ be timelike, that is, $q^2>0$, then an imaginary part would need to be added to the propagator; this introduces the associated resonance width effects and rids the propagator from its divergent behaviour.}